cloud-gov/cg-site/_docs/orgs-spaces/dashboard.md

 ## Log into the dashboard (web interface)

-The cloud.gov dashboard is available at: [https://dashboard.fr.cloud.gov/](https://dashboard.fr.cloud.gov/)
+The Cloud.gov dashboard is available at: [https://dashboard.fr.cloud.gov/](https://dashboard.fr.cloud.gov/)

 Please note that adding users to organizations may return an error - if so, please use the new dashboard or CLI to perform this action.